michael-rapp/ChromeLikeTabSwitcher/README.md

 }
 ```

-The class `TabSwitcherDecorator` enables to store the current state of a tab within a `Bundle`.
-When the tab is shown later, the `Bundle` will be passed to the `onShowTab`-method in order to be able to restore the previously saved state.

 In order to apply a decorator to a `TabSwitcher` its `setDecorator`-method must be used as shown below.
 If no decorator has been set, an `IllegalStateException` will be thrown as soon as the view should become visible.